lewisnsmith/claude-overtime/README.md

 /overtime
 ```

 Defaults to resuming in **5 hours**.
+Claude will:
+- Grant temporary project-scoped permissions (so it doesn't stall on approval prompts overnight)
-Claude will keep your machine awake and pick up the conversation exactly where it left off — no summary, no plan file, just continuation.
+- Keep your machine awake
+- Pick up the conversation exactly where it left off — no summary, no plan file, just continuation

 You can specify a custom delay: